symsoft/ecc-api-guide/list-subscriptions.md

 ### List Subscriptions

-Subscriptions can be retrieved by issuing a GET request on the _/ecc/v1/subscriptions_ path.
+Multiple subscriptions can be retrieved by issuing a GET request on the _/ecc/v1/subscriptions_ path.

 The response contains a list of Subscriptions with the following fields populated per subscription: